emmercm/www/src/blog/_brew-old-versions.md

 ## Steps

-For our example formulae, I'm going to use Zstd
+For our example formulae, I'm going to use [Zstd](https://github.com/facebook/zstd) v1.5.5.
+This came from a real world need of mine while developing [Igir](https://igir.io/).

 First, we need to checkout the entire history of homebrew/core so that we can scan its history for the desired version of the formulae: